top of page

 • Glucagon

 These hormones wake you up.
-Clues this is your pattern:
+Clues this is may be your pattern:

 • You wake hungry